python/cpython/Doc/library/ctypes.rst

 .. versionadded:: 2.5

 ``ctypes`` is a foreign function library for Python.
-It provides C compatible data types, and allows calling functions in dlls/shared libraries.
+It provides C compatible data types, and allows calling functions in DLLs or shared libraries.
 It can be used to wrap these libraries in pure Python.